OHIF/Viewers/platform/docs/docs/platform/modes/index.md

 ### Hotkeys

-`hotkeys` is another property in the configuration of a mode that can be defined to add the specific hotkeys to the viewer at all routes.
+`hotkeys` is another property in the configuration of a mode that can be defined to add the specific hotkeys to the viewer on the mode route.
+Additionally, the name under which the hotkeys are stored can be configured as `hotkeyName`.
+This allows user customization of the mode specific hotkeys.

 ```js
 // default hotkeys